Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 Unfamiliarity is a threat.

-but still a threat to wear those now familiar trenchcoats shortly after Columbine.
+but still a threat to wear those now familiar trench coats shortly after the Trench Coat Mafia incident.

 ![[Raf Simons fishtail trenchcoats Riot Riot Riot.jpg]]